 9. Get Tickets for a Pigeon Forge Show

-From Dixie Stampede to the Comedy Barn, one of the best ways to escape the rain is by reserving your tickets for a show.
+From Dolly Parton's Stampede to the Comedy Barn, one of the best ways to escape the rain is by reserving your tickets for a show.
 Pigeon Forge dinner and theater shows are known for their world-class entertainment, Broadway-level talent, and delectable meals.

 After the shows, stick around and meet the cast!
 At most Pigeon Forge dinner shows, the cast provides a meet and greet opportunity once the performance has ended.
 You can take your picture with the stars and get their autograph, if you'd like.